From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Method

-Given a surface query point $\mathbf{x}$ (first diffuse hit) with outgoing direction $\omega_o$ toward the viewer, we gather contributions from a spatial neighborhood $\mathcal{N}(\mathbf{x})$ of nearby Gaussians.
-The GPF aggregated radiance is computed as
+\textbf{Radiance Query and Aggregation.} Given a surface query point $\mathbf{x}$ (first diffuse hit) with outgoing direction $\omega_o$ toward the viewer, we gather contributions from a spatial neighborhood $\mathcal{N}(\mathbf{x})$ of nearby Gaussians.
+The GPF aggregated radiance is computed as: